Somerset County, Maryland: Presidential elections

+Voter registration

 County commissioners

 Somerset County is governed by county commissioners, the traditional form of county government in Maryland.
 Somerset County Commissioners are elected to four-year terms; all current commissioners' terms will expire in 2022.

 Sheriffs

 Stephen Horsey was appointed by the Governor of Maryland as the first sheriff of Somerset County on August 22, 1666, and the Somerset County Sheriff's Office celebrated its 300th anniversary in 2011.
 The current sheriff is Ronald Howard (Republican), who has been serving as sheriff since 2014.